manicolosi/passman/README.md

 ## Querying

-Querying is a bit limited current.
-The only data you can query against is the identifier of a password:
+Currently, there are two forms of querying that can be performed:

 `gmail.com`

+matches password records where the `identifier` is `gmail.com`.
+And:

+`web/gmail.com`

+matches password records where the `category` is `web` and the `identifier` is `gmail.com`.

-In the future, you'll be able to do simple queries with a category and identifier or more advanced queries using any defined metadata.
+In the future, you'll be able to do more advanced queries using any defined metadata.

 ## Global Options